SimplePlanes: SimplePlanes VR

-SimplePlanes VR (often abbreviated SPVR) is another game for VR headsets, sold separately on Steam.
+SimplePlanes VR (often abbreviated SPVR) is another game for virtual reality headsets, sold separately on Steam and the Meta Quest Store.
 It was released on 17 December 2021.
-The game supports Valve Index, HTC Vive, Oculus Rift, Windows Mixed Reality and is in App Lab for the Meta Quest 2.
-With the player stick, the player can interact with many buttons and levers.
-Unlike SimplePlanes, players cannot build or edit any aircraft but they can download VR-friendly aircraft from its website.
+The game supports most PC-compatible VR headsets.
+With the handheld controls, the player can interact with many in-game buttons and levers.
+Unlike SimplePlanes, players cannot build or edit any aircraft, being limited to downloading VR-friendly aircraft from the website.